Apparent nonlinear damping triggered by quantum fluctuations

 Whilst providing an accurate model for our observations, adding ad-hoc nonlinear damping offers no explanation as to the physical mechanism underlying the effect.
 Usually, the most prominent source of nonlinear damping in superconducting circuits is the saturation of two-level systems (TLSs) in the environment~\cite{gao2007noise,o2008microwave,gao2008experimental}.
-However, with increasing driving power, the saturation of TLSs will result in a \textit{decrease} the internal damping rate, whilst we observe the opposite.
-Here, we show that in our system nonlinear damping emerges purely from the internal quantum noise of the oscillator.
+However, with increasing driving power, the saturation of TLSs will result in a \textit{decrease} of the internal damping rate, whilst we observe the opposite.
+Here, we show that in our system this nonlinear damping behavior can be explained purely by dephasing triggered by the joint action of the intrinsic quantum noise and the Kerr anharmonicity of the oscillator.

 We first show that approaching the problem quantum mechanically, without adding nonlinear damping, perfectly describes our measurements.
 The effect of quantum noise is included in the model through the steady-state Lindblad equation